isomorphic-software/smartclient-docs/classes/Calendar.md

 ### Returns

-`[boolean](../reference.md#type-boolean)` — return false to suppress default behavior of showing a dialog to add a new event with the passed dates.
+`[Boolean](#type-boolean)` — return false to suppress default behavior of showing a dialog to add a new event with the passed dates.

 ---
 ## Method: Calendar.next